 Spring 2026 Colloquium: Class, Identity, Politics In the New Conjuncture

-The 2025-2026 colloquium continues for the Spring semester, and we are excited to host such challenging and dynamic scholars, writers, researchers, and activists.
+The 2025-2026 colloquium continues for the Spring semester, and we are excited to host these challenging and dynamic scholars, writers, researchers, and activists.
 All events will be livestreamed on GMU-TV on the dates and times listed below.
-The first event will take place at the usual colloquium time (Thursday, 4:30 PM), and the next three will be held on Wednesdays at 1 PM.
+Please note that the March and April events will be held on Wednesdays at 1 PM.

 Apr8